 The cooking seems to have been almost the only thing in which the Balkan countries were united.
-In the whole area many dishes are identical and many others are variations on a theme adapted to local foods, preferences or religion.
+In the whole area, many dishes are identical and many others are variations on a theme adapted to local foods, preferences or religion.
 All Balkan peoples drink Turkish coffee, and all share a love of sweet things.

-Countries on the Balkan Peninsula, a region in the southeaster Europe, are bounded by the Adriatic and the Ionian seas in the west, the Mediterranean and the Aegean seas in the south, and the Sea of Marmara and the Black Sea in the east.
+Countries on the Balkan Peninsula, a region in southeastern Europe, are bounded by the Adriatic and the Ionian seas in the west, the Mediterranean and the Aegean seas in the south, and the Sea of Marmara and the Black Sea in the east.
 The peninsula includes Slovenia, Croatia, Bosnia and Herzegovina, Macedonia, Bulgaria, Albania, Greece, and European Turkey.

 Principal characteristics of the Balkan food and culture

-The food culture of the Balkan Peninsula depended upon the historic, geographical, climatic, social, and religious elements.
+The food culture of the Balkan Peninsula depended upon the historical, geographical, climatic, social, and religious elements.
 There are three main food culture areas: the Mediterranean, the Continental lowland, and the Continental Mountain areas.

 The food culture of the Balkan Peninsula displays Asian as well as west European influences.
 Even though the Oriental influence has been very strong in the last several centuries, ethnic characteristics and traditions have been preserved.